Optimal mechanism for the sale of a durable good: Model

-A history for the buyer consists of the \emph{public} history of the game together with the buyer's reports into the mechanism (henceforth, the buyer history) and her private information.
+A \emph{buyer} history consists of the public history of the game together with the buyer's reports into the mechanism and her private information.
 Formally, a buyer history is an element